 Century Media Records was proud to announce the signing of In Flames in March of 2011.
 The Swedish mallcore band would next record its tenth album.
 In Flames’ next album Sounds Of A Playground Fading would be out in North America on Tuesday, June 21 through new label, Century Media.

 Two members of In Flames, guitarist Björn Gelotte and bassist Peter Iwers, were co-owners in a new restaurant in Gothenburg in 2011.
 Named 2112 after Rush's 2112 album, the restaurant and pub opened its doors on April 21st.
 Sounds Of A Playground Fading, the tenth album from the band landed in the first position on the German charts.
 In Flames released the following statement in June: "It is with huge regret that today with immediate effect In Flames must cancel their current U.S. shows as part of the Rockstar [Energy Drink] Mayhem Festival and their own U.S. headline shows.
 But due to a serious terminal illness of one the band’s immediate family members, they feel they have no option.”
 In Flames announced Siren Charms as the title for its 2014 album, which was out in September through Epic.
 The album was recorded at Hansa Studio in Berlin, Germany.
 The band returned to Nuclear Blast in the middle of 2016.
 The Swedes were working on a new album and a live DVD.
 In Flames released its next album, entitled Battles, on November 11th through Nuclear Blast.
 Long-time bassist for In Flames quit the act in late 2016.
 Peter Iwers would depart following the current bout of touring.
 In Flames recruited Håkan Skoger (Passenger and Gardenian) to play bass on its European tour with Avenged Sevenfold and Disturbed.
 In Flames recruited Bryce Paul, formerly of rock band Ives, to play bass for its 2017 U.S. tour.
 Mallcore bands Five Finger Death Punch and In Flames were to tour Europe together in the autumn of 2017.
 The band would orchestrate a two-day festival called Borgholm Brinner (‘Borgholm Burning’) for the summer of 2018 at Borgholm Castle in Öland, Sweden.
+The band hired touring drummer Tanner Wayne in the summer of 2018.
+Joe Rikard was out.

 IN FLAMES - SOUNDTRACK TO YOUR ESCAPE - NUCLEAR BLAST